Neutrino force at all length scales: Comparison with existing literature

 Apart from the two-neutrino exchange diagrams and the photon penguin diagrams, there are also other diagrams that contribute solely to short-distance forces and therefore to APV at short distances, notably diagrams with multiple gauge boson exchange.
 We do not compute them here, as such radiative corrections have been computed in~\cite{Marciano:1978ed,Marciano:1982mm, Marciano:1983ss}.
 As those diagrams only mediate short-range forces at $r<m_Z^{-1}$, their contribution to APV matrix elements can be well described by the parity-violating amplitude in the limit of zero momentum transfer, which was included in~\cite{Marciano:1978ed,Marciano:1982mm, Marciano:1983ss}.

-Finally, we would like to comment on the $\delta$-function approximation commonly used in the literature for calculating APV.
-At the amplitude level, compared with ${\cal O}(\alpha G_F)$, the ${\cal O} (G_F^2)$ contribution from neutrino loop is suppressed by $q^2/m_Z^2$, and can therefore be neglected in the limit $q^2 \to 0$, as was done in \cite{Marciano:1978ed,Marciano:1982mm, Marciano:1983ss}.
+Finally, we would like to comment on the zero-momentum transfer limit that is commonly used in the literature to calculate APV.
+At the one-loop amplitude level, compared with ${\cal O}(\alpha G_F)$, the ${\cal O} (G_F^2)$ contribution from two-neutrino exchange is suppressed by $q^2/m_Z^2$, and therefore may be naively neglected in the limit of $q^2 \to 0$.
 Taking the limit of zero momentum transfer is equivalent to setting $m_Z^2 \to \infty$.
-This results in taking the $\delta$-function approximation: $V_Z \sim G_F m_Z^2 e^{-m_Z r}/r \sim G_F \delta^3(r)$.
-This is how the radiative corrections to the weak charge are obtained~\cite{Marciano:1978ed,Marciano:1982mm, Marciano:1983ss}: By definition, the theoretical prediction of the weak charge (\ref{eq:qwdef}) is given by the parity-violating Feynman amplitude in the $q^2\to 0$ limit.
-However, this approximation is only valid when the potential contributing to APV has a range smaller than $m_Z^{-1}$.
-In other words, the weak charge (by definition) cannot capture the long-range effect to APV at $r>m_Z^{-1}$.
-When there are long-range contributions, the correct way forward is to transform the amplitude into position space and convolve it with the atomic wavefunctions.
-Our calculation implies that for $s$-wave states, the generic ${\cal O}(G_F^2)$ neutrino contribution to APV is actually of order $g^2/(16\pi^2)$ [without including the accidental enhancement factor $1/(1-4s_W^2)$] compared with the leading ${\cal O}(G_F)$ contribution from $Z$-exchange.
-We thus conclude that it is the same order as the ${\cal O}(\alpha G_F)$ terms calculated in \cite{Marciano:1978ed,Marciano:1982mm, Marciano:1983ss}.
-Therefore, contrary to what people thought before, the ${\cal O}(G_F^2)$ neutrino contribution to APV at the one-loop level cannot be neglected.
+This results in taking the $\delta$-function approximation to the $Z$ force: $V_Z \sim G_F m_Z^2 e^{-m_Z r}/r \sim G_F \delta^3(r)$.
+This is usually how the radiative corrections to the weak charge are obtained~\cite{Marciano:1978ed,Marciano:1982mm, Marciano:1983ss}: the theoretical prediction of the weak charge (\ref{eq:qwdef}) is given by the parity-violating Feynman amplitude in the $q^2\to 0$ limit.
+However, this is a good approximation only when the atomic wavefunctions do not change rapidly around the origin and when the potential decays quickly at $r > 1/m_Z$.
+In the more general case, the weak charge cannot capture the APV effect at $r>1/m_Z$, because it does not contain information about atomic wavefunctions away from the origin.
+When there exist long-range parity-violating interactions, the more general method is to transform the amplitude into position space and then convolve it with the atomic wavefunctions.
+As explicitly shown in Fig.~\ref{fig:Q}, for the $s$-state, the range of the neutrino contribution to APV is concentrated at very short distances compared to the atomic length scale (though still longer than the $Z$-force range), and the $\delta$-function approximation still holds, while for $\ell \geq1$ states, the neutrino contribution to APV has an extensive range across the entire atomic length scale.
+Quantitatively, our calculation implies that for $s$-states, the generic ${\cal O}(G_F^2)$ neutrino contribution to APV is actually of order $g^2/(16\pi^2)$ [without including the accidental enhancement factor $1/(1-4s_W^2)$] compared with the leading ${\cal O}(G_F)$ contribution from $Z$-exchange.
+We thus conclude that it is of the same order as the ${\cal O}(\alpha G_F)$ terms calculated in \cite{Marciano:1978ed,Marciano:1982mm, Marciano:1983ss}.
+Therefore, the ${\cal O}(G_F^2)$ neutrino contribution to APV cannot be neglected at the one-loop level.